donaldlab/OSPREY3/doc/content/contributing/documentation.md

  * Build the documentation website with the `buildWebsite` Gradle task.
  * Upload the documentation website with the `deployWebsite` Gradle task.

-Note that these tasks will reqiure access to the [DLab filesystem][dlab-filesystem].
+Note that these tasks will require access to the [DLab filesystem][dlab-filesystem].

 [dlab-filesystem]: {{< ref "/contributing/dlab-filesystem" >}}